-Common stock to be outstanding after this offering 26,209,683 shares shares of our common stock.
+Common stock to be outstanding after this offering shares

-Option to purchase additional shares The underwriters have an option for a period of 30 days to purchase up to 876,000 additional and commissions and estimated offering expenses payable by us, will be approximately \$32.3 million, or approximately \$37.3 million if the underwriters exercise their option to purchase additional shares from us in full.
-We plan to use the net proceeds from this offering to fund clinical development of CRLX101, to fund research and development of CRLX301 and other future product candidates and for working capital and other general corporate purposes.
-See
+Over-allotment option The underwriters have an option for a period of 30 days to purchase up to additional shares of our common stock to cover over-allotments.

-Use of proceeds We estimate that the net proceeds from this offering, after deducting underwriting discounts information in this prospectus for a discussion of factors to consider carefully before deciding to invest in shares of our common stock.
+Use of proceeds We estimate that the net proceeds from this offering, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, will be approximately \$\\$\text{million}, or approximately \$\\$\text{million} if the underwriters exercise their over-allotment option to purchase additional shares from us in full, assuming an initial public offering price of \$\\$\text{per share}, which is the midpoint of the estimated price range set forth on the cover page of this prospectus.
+We plan to use the net proceeds from this offering to fund clinical development of CRLX101, to fund research and development of CRLX301 and other product candidates and for working capital and other general corporate purposes.
+See information in this prospectus for a discussion of factors to consider carefully before deciding to invest in shares of our common stock.

-"Use of Proceeds" in this prospectus for more information.
+"Use of Proceeds" for more information.

-Risk factors You should read the "Risk Factors" section beginning on page 9 of this prospectus and other
+Risk factors You should read the "Risk Factors" section beginning on page 11 of this prospectus and other

-NASDAQ Global Market symbol "CERU"
+Proposed NASDAQ Global Market symbol "CERU"